MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-configure-new-companies.md

 <!--
 ## Before You Import a Configuration Package
-There are a couple of things to consider before you import a configuration package.

-* To prevent loss of data, you cannot import data to tables that contain posted entries, such as the tables for customer, vendor, and item ledger entries.
-To add entries to these tables you must use the journals to manually post the entries.
-For more information, see [Posting Documents and Journals](business-central/ui-post-documents-journals).
+Before you import a configuration package it is a good idea to verify that the following statements are true.
+If either or both are false, you or your customer will not be able to import the configuration package.

-* Your license must include the tables you are updating.
+* Your license includes the tables you are updating.
 If you are unsure, the **Configuration Worksheet** can help.
-If your license includes the table, the **Licensed Table** check box is chosen.
-You must have Write permissions to all of the tables that you are updating.
+If your license includes the tables, the **Licensed Table** check box is chosen.
+* The user who imports the configuration package has Insert and Modify effective permissions to all of the tables that the package will update.
+For more information, see [](https://docs.microsoft.com/en-us/dynamics365/business-central/ui-define-granular-permissions#to-get-an-overview-of-a-users-permissions)

 -->